hygull/node-pandas/README.md

 > For now, you can
 >
 > + create Series(using 1D array), DataFrame(using 2D array or file `readCsv()`)
+> + access Series object using exactly an array like syntax (indexing, looping etc.)
 > + view columns, index
 > + save DataFrame in a CSV file `toCsv()`
 > + access elements using indices/column names
 > + view contents in pretty tabular form on console
+> + access DataFrame's columns using column names

 ## Installation